facebook/react-native-website/website/contributing/managing-pull-requests.md

 <figure>
   <img src="/img/importing-pull-requests.png" />
   <figcaption>Screenshot of the custom browser extension.
-Two buttons are visible: a green one that is titled "Import to Phabricator", and a grey one with "Land to fbsource" in red text.</figcaption>
+The button "Import to fbsource" is used to import a Pull Request internally.</figcaption>
 </figure>

 ## Bots